Jorge Rivera (fighter)

 Jorge Luis Rivera (born February 28, 1972) is a retired American mixed martial artist who competed in the Middleweight division.
 Perhaps best known for his 15 fights in the UFC, he was also featured on The Ultimate Fighter 4, after competing for Cage Warriors and Cage Rage in England.

 Background

-Rivera is from Boston, Massachusetts, then Milford, Massachusetts before finally settling down in Bellingham, Massachusetts.
-Being one of the ethnic minorities in these towns, the Rivera children often got into street fights.
-When he was 25 years old, Rivera began training in mixed martial arts.
+Jorge Luis Rivera was born in Boston, Massachusetts.
+He and his family then moved to Milford, Massachusetts before finally settling down in Bellingham, Massachusetts.
+Rivera is of Puerto Rican descent, and being one of the ethnic minorities in these towns, he along with his siblings often got into street fights.
+When Rivera was 25 years old, he began training in mixed martial arts.

 Military career

-19k Tank with A/1-70 Armor at Fort Polk, Louisiana.
-He helped move the unit from Fort Polk to Fort Hood, Texas before his enlistment ended in 1992.
+Rivera served as a 19K M1 Armor Crewman with A/1-70 Armor at Fort Polk, Louisiana.
+He participated in moving the unit from Fort Polk to Fort Hood, Texas before his enlistment ended in 1992.